zyzo/izberg-api-python/README.md

 ### Env variables

-As you may have seen in the conf.py file, 2 environment variables are needed to use the Iceberg python API: the Iceberg secret key and the application namespace.
+As you may have seen in the conf.py file, 2 environment variables are needed to use the Izeberg python API: the Izberg secret key and the application namespace.
 These variables must be initiated as environment variables.

 ```python
 export ICEBERG_APPLICATION_NAMESPACE=my_app